PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

 #### Phenol extraction of the DNA

+To the tube kept over-night at 65°C,

-Adjust the volume to 300 µl with H2O.
+* Adjust the volume to 300 µl with H2O
-**Carefull!
-Phenol and chloroform must be used under the fume hood!**
+* Add 300μl phenol-chloroform  (**Carefull!
+Phenol and chloroform must be used under the fume hood!**)

-To the tube kept over-night at 65°C, add:

-* 300μl phenol-chloroform
 * mix or vortex,
 * centrifuge 3 min (top speed, room temperature)
 * recover the aqueous phase in a fresh tube
-* 300 μl chloroform
+* Add 300 μl chloroform to the aqueous phase
 * centrifuge 3 min (top speed, room temperature)
 * recover the aqueous phase in a fresh tube